tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "it's scary to put yourself out there, to expose yourself, to become vulnerable, but it makes all the differences.
 Be a man, woman in the arena.
 When you let your mind wander in its truly natural state, good things happen."

-**"want to get unstuck, go for a walk, no phone, no music, no podcast, just you, your thought and the fresh air."**
+**want to get unstuck, go for a walk, no phone, no music, no podcast, just you, your thought and the fresh air.**

 "be deliberate about what you spend your time on and who you spend it with."